Information on how to find your ideal private plate with CarReg.

-The definition of private number plates is simply a registration that is chosen rather than comes with the car.
-A private number plate can take any legal pattern of letters or numbers and can cost anything from a few hundred to hundreds of thousands of pounds.
-There are some sub categories within private plates which refer to certain patterns of letters of numbers; dateless, suffix, prefix and new style.
+The definition of a private number plate is simply a vehicle registration that is chosen and can be personalised to the driver rather than the original set of letters and numbers issued to the vehicle by the DVLA.
+Costs can vary from a few hundred to hundreds of thousands of pounds.
+There are some sub categories within car reg plates which refer to certain patterns of letters of numbers; dateless, suffix, prefix and new style.
 There are lots of synonyms (words that mean the same thing) for the term ‘private number plate’ such as cherished number plates, vanity and personalised number plates.

-Here at Carreg we have noticed sales of number plates have rapidly escalated over the last few years.
+Here at Carreg we have noticed sales have rapidly escalated over the last few years.
 Knowledgeable customers are aware that rare private registrations – especially the dateless – have historically been fantastic investments.

-Some private registrations have performed along the same lines as, or sometimes better than, traditional investments such as works of art, antiques and property.
+Some registrations have performed along the same lines as other traditional investments such as works of art, antiques and property.
 And of course, private number plates need no up-keep or maintenance.
 The more common initials will always be better sellers: a plate with “S” at the end.
 For example, “JS 1″.